imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 ![Full sized image (1000px x 1000 px)](<../../.gitbook/assets/angular/angular-sdk-render-image (1).png>)

 You can pass styles and other attributes as props.
-For e.g. lets add 400px width by adding the `transformation.width` prop:
+For e.g. let's add 400px width by adding the `transformation.width` prop:

 Let's try creating a transformation object in `app.component.ts`.